Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 ## General good skills:

 - *Invisibility potion* (5 gems), good and cheap first turn protection
-- *Ice block* (7 gems), good protection that can be save for crucial moment
+- *Ice block* (7 gems), good protection that can be saved for crucial moment
 - *Demon eye* (7 gems), extra mana at the cost of blind, learn enemy patterns and blind is no longer a problem
 - *Gold ingot* (7 gems), 300 gold is a lot you can upgrade, buy a rare card or duplicate a card with that.
 You can also buy multiple cheaper stuff
 - *Circular shield* (8 gems), great source of shield with a small deck, with 8 cards it's 10 shield per turn after 1st turn, with 4 cards it's 10 shields per card played